 The final phase of our MAT program for opioid addiction treatment is called the Maintenance phase.
 You will proceed with your treatment for as long as you and your doctor want to follow.
 Most patients will benefit from being in an MAT program for at least a year.

 The length of your treatment period will depend on how much progress you make and how well you do with therapy and other components of your program.
-A successful recovery program will allow you to work on all aspects of your life in a healing environment, allowing you break free of addiction and live in recovery.
+A successful recovery program will allow you to work on all aspects of your life in a healing environment, allowing you to break free of addiction and live in recovery.

 Get in Touch With Our Medical Assisted Treatment Team Today